 State Parks Discover Pass Free Days Washington State Parks offers several "free days" when a Discover Pass is not required to visit a state park.
-The last free day of 2016 is Nov.
-11, Veterans Day.
+Following are 2017 free days:

 Jan.
 1 — First Day Hikes; New Year’s Day

 Jan.
 15-16 — Martin Luther King, Jr. Day

 March 19 — State Park’s 104th birthday

 Aug.
 25 — National Park Service 101st Birthday

 Sept.
 30 — National Public Lands Day